ptrk8/usyd-2019-ai-competition/README.md

 ## Install

 To run our ensemble, simply run the `predict.py` file as shown below.
-The submission file will be output in the directory this github repo will be saved down to.
+The submission file will be output in the directory this github repo is saved down to.

 ```bash
 $ python predict.py /path/to/input/files
 ```

+## Hardware we used

 ## Things we tried